-If all else fails, you may still be able to salvage the case study with one of these techniques:
+You may still be able to salvage the case study with one of these techniques:

 - Offer to limit the use of the case study.
 Perhaps instead of posting it on your website, you could use it in a sales package or presentation.

 - Offer anonymity.
 This is not ideal, but with enough detail about the customer experience, the case study can still be of value to readers.

 - Use it for internal training, if nothing else.
 A case study can be a motivator for your employees.

 The key?
 Open communication.
 Be clear about your expectations from the start.
 And if your customer puts up roadblocks, take the time to understand and find a creative way around them.

 Now that your B2B SaaS case study is approved, it’s time to get it designed.
 Find out what case study design elements you need to include to get it noticed.